Configure the Bridge Client Pool

-Sign in to Tableau Online using your site admin credentials and go to the Settings page.
+Sign in to Tableau Cloud using your site admin credentials and go to the Settings page.

-Click the Authentication tab and validate that the Let clients automatically connect to this Tableau Online site box under the Connected Clients heading is ticked.
+Click on the Authentication tab and validate that the Let clients automatically connect to this Tableau Cloud site tick box under the Connected Clients heading is selected.
 For more information about this check box, see Access Sites from Connected Clients.

 Note: If enabled, the connected clients option must be enabled to support multi-factor authentication with Tableau authentication.
 If connected clients are disabled for your site, Bridge can only support Tableau username and password authentication.

-Pools help route live query and extract refresh jobs to the appropriate private network.
-Use pools to access data distributed across multiple private networks, enable extract refreshes for file-based data sources (coming in version 2021.4.1) and to support data freshness tasks for virtual connections.
+Pools, which require Bridge 2021.4 (or later) clients, help route live query and extract refresh jobs to the appropriate private network.
+Use pools to access data distributed across multiple private networks, enable extract refreshes for file-based data sources and to support data freshness tasks for virtual connections.